-The Helix is a knowledge and education center near Geraardsbergen, Belgium, run by the Environment and Nature Department of the Flemish government.
+De Helix is an education center near Geraardsbergen, Belgium, run by the Flemish government.

-This exhibition was conceived to be an ever growing archive that gathers and displays information about ecology and life in the Dender-Mark region.
-All information for the archive is continuously being collected by locals and other people volunteering during the many events, studies and activities organized by The Helix.
+This exhibition was conceived to be an ever growing archive.
+It collects and displays information about ecology and life in the Dender-Mark region.
+All information for the archive is continuously being collected by locals and other people volunteering during the many events, studies and activities organized by De Helix.

 All kinds of objects, stories and images can easily be displayed and stored in a physical archive that was built with sustainable materials and principles following the Open Structures system.
 The digital component of the archive stores collected videos, photos, sounds and texts.

 To allow visitor to access this ever growing digital archive in an inspiring and intuitive way, we developed a few installations: